 What is the Custer State Park Loop Road?

 The Custer State Park Wildlife Loop is an 18 miles loop road that runs through the impressive Custer State park.
 Given the proliferation of national parks in the area, a local State park can be easily overlooked.
 However it really shouldn’t be.

-And while there are nearby roads that are worth taking in the Custer State Park such as the Peter Norbeck Scenic Byway and the Needles Highway but the wildlife loop was definitely my favourite!
+And while there are nearby roads that are also amazing, such as the Peter Norbeck Scenic Byway and the Needles Highway, the Custer wildlife loop is definitely my favourite.

 Self Drive versus a Custer State Park Safari

 One of the things many people don’t realise about Custer State park is that you don’t have to drive the loop road yourself.
 In fact there is a Custer State park safari that you can take instead.